 Commonly used to lift and transport heavy goods, lift trucks use two metal prongs that slide underneath an object and work as a secure platform to transport to another location.

 Although very common, lift trucks can pose a serious risk if proper measures are not carried out.
-Further government information on the correct use of a lift truck can be found here.
+Government information on the correct use of a lift truck.

 Industrial cranes are used frequently in construction sites, and can safely lift and move extremely heavy weights, in some cases as much as 20,000 tonnes.
 To safely use a crane, you must be appropriately trained, with the correct license and be supervised by an appropriate person.
 Tower cranes are amongst the most popular type of moving and handling crane, and since 2001 have been responsible for 61 accidents, including 9 fatalities.
 Knowing how to operate these machines safely is therefore paramount, regardless of your particular role.